kredati/cin2999f21/syllabus.md

 Homework due:
 * Plan for revision
 * Reflection on process
+* Read & comment on your partner's current-draft-in-revision

 In-class visit:
 * **Faculty visit** the second.
 A faculty member will circulate an essay or book chapter, to discuss the work & their process.